Right to petition in the United States: Scope

 While the prohibition of abridgment of the right to petition originally referred only to the federal legislature (the Congress) and courts, the incorporation doctrine later expanded the protection of the right to its current scope, over all state and federal courts and legislatures and the executive branches of the state and federal governments.
-The right to petition includes under its umbrella the legal right to sue the government,.
-Also civil litigation between two private individuals or entities is considered to be a right to a peititon, since they are asking the government's court system to remedy their problems.
+The right to petition includes under its umbrella the legal right to sue the government.
+Civil litigation between two private individuals or entities is considered to be a right to a peititon, since they are asking the government's court system to remedy their problems.

 Some define lobbying as any kind of persuading of a public official and say that petitioning includes it.
 Others say the petition clause gives no right to lobby.
 Lobbying includes approaching a public official in secret, possibly giving them money.
 But petitioning, as America's founders knew it, was a public process, involving no money.

 Some litigants have contended that the right to petition the government includes a requirement that the government listen to or respond to members of the public.
 This view was rejected by the United States Supreme Court in 1984:

 Nothing in the First Amendment or in this Court's case law interpreting it suggests that the rights to speak, associate, and petition require government policymakers to listen or respond to communications of members of the public on public issues.

 See also Smith v.
 Arkansas State Highway Employees, where the U.S. Supreme Court ruled that the Arkansas State Highway Commission's refusal to consider employee grievances when filed by the union, rather than directly by an employee of the State Highway Department, did not violate the First Amendment to the United States Constitution.

 The Supreme Court has largely interpreted the Petition Clause as coextensive with the Free Speech Clause of the First Amendment, but in its 2010 decision in Borough of Duryea v.
 Guarnieri (2010) it acknowledged that there may be differences between the two: